hanshoi/python_web_course/material/prequisities/getting_started.md

 you should uninstall it (Windows, not python).

 Generally you should know there is two main versions of python, 2 and 3.
 3 is where things are generally going towards and there starts currently to be quite large adoption of it.
-However still in 2016 python2 is the main python laguage and when talking about python we do refer to python2.
+However still in 2016 python2 is the main python language and when talking about python we do refer to python2.

 ## Browser